kthpanor/vlxman/_sources/docs/embedding.md

 ...
 @end
 ```
+Download a [text file](../input_files/h2o-esp.inp) type of input file to calculate the ESP charges for the water molecule at the HF/6-31G level of theory.

 In both cases, the user needs to specify the number of layers of the molecular surface as well as the surface grid point density in these layers (in units of Å$^{-2}$).

-Download a [text file](../input_files/h2o-esp.inp) or [Python script](../input_files/h2o-esp.py) type of input file to calculate the ESP charges for the water molecule at the HF/6-31G level of theory.

 ### RESP charges